stormchaserroleplaying/stormchaserRPG/Spells/2/Restoration/index.md

 You call forth a spirit to soothe the wounded.
 The intangible spirit appears in a space that is a 5-foot cube you can see within range.
 The spirit takes on a transparent form of your choice.

-Until the spell ends, whenever you or a friendly creature that you can see moves into the spirit’s space for the first time on a turn or starts its turn in the spirit's space, you can cause the spirit to restore 1dR + you spellcasting modifier stamina to that creature (no action required).
+Until the spell ends, whenever you or a friendly creature that you can see moves into the spirit’s space for the first time on a turn or starts its turn in the spirit's space, you can cause the spirit to restore 1dR + you spellcasting attribute modifier stamina to that creature (no action required).
 The spirit can’t heal constructs or undead.

 Using 1 action on your turn, you can move the spirit up to 30 feet to a space you can see.